rs/zkfarmer/README.md

 ZkFarmer is a set of tools to easily manage distributed server farms using [Apache ZooKeeper](http://zookeeper.apache.org/).

-With ZkFarmer, each server registers themself in one or several farms.
-Thru this registration, they can expose arbitrary information about their status.
+With ZkFarmer, each server registers itself in one or several farms.
+Thru this registration, hosts can expose arbitrary information about their status.

-On the other end, ZkFarmer helps consumers of the farm to maintain a configuration file in sync with the list of nodes registered in the farm with their respective exposed configuration.
+On the other end, ZkFarmer helps consumers of the farm to maintain a configuration file in sync with the list of hosts registered in the farm with their respective configuration.

-In the middle, ZkFarmer helps monitoring and administrative services to easily change the configuration of each node.
+In the middle, ZkFarmer helps monitoring and administrative services to easily read and change the configuration of each host.

 Connecting to Zookeeper
 -----------------------

-All subcommands of `zkfarmer` needs the full list of you ZooKeeper cluster hosts.
+All subcommands of `zkfarmer` needs the full list of your ZooKeeper cluster hosts.
 You can either pass the list of ZooKeeper hosts via the `ZKHOST` environment variable or via the `--host` parameter.
-Hosts are host:port pairs separated by comms.
-All examples in this documentation assumes you have you ZooKeeper hosts configured in your environment.
+Hosts are host:port pairs separated by commas.
+All examples in this documentation assume you have your ZooKeeper hosts configured in your environment.

 Joining a Farm
 --------------

-The `zkfarmer join` command is used on each node to register itself into a farm.
-The command will create an `ephemeral` node in zookeeper that will live until the program isn't killed.
+The `zkfarmer join` command is used on each host to register itself in a farm.
+The command will create an `ephemeral` znode in ZooKeeper that will live until the program isn't killed.
 As this command will never return, you should start it as a service using something like `upstart`, `daemontools` or `launchd`.
+If the host crash or if you kill `zkfarmer`, the host's znode will be automatically removed by ZooKeeper.

 This command takes two arguments, `farm path` and `conf path`.
-The `farm path` is the path to an existing znode on the ZooKeeper server used to list all node of a given farm.
+The `farm path` is the path to an existing znode on the ZooKeeper server used to store the hosts of a given farm.

-The `conf path` is the path to the local configuration to be associated with the node.
-This configuration can be JSON or PHP file or a DJB like directory configuration.
-DJB directory is the prefered format for this configuration as it offers better flexibility.
-With a DJB like directory configuration format, each directory is a dictionary and file a key with contents of the file as value.
+The `conf path` is the path to the local configuration to be associated with the host.
+This configuration can be a JSON file or a DJB like directory configuration.
+DJB directory is the preferred format for this configuration as it offers better flexibility.
+With a DJB like directory configuration format, each directory is a dictionary and each file is a key with its contents as value.

-Once started, the content of the local configuration is transformed into JSON and stored in an `ephemeral` node in ZooKeeper.
-The node is named after the IP of the host assigned to the default route.
+Once started, the content of the local configuration is transformed into JSON and stored in an `ephemeral` znode on ZooKeeper.
+The znode is named after the IP of the host assigned to the default route.

 Lets start the following command from the 1.2.3.4 host: